| Title: | Personalised Synthetic Controls |

 Set and indicator s=1, and define an initial state based on prior

-hyperparameters for and
+hyperparameters for and such that

-Update and draw model parameters
+Update and draw model parameters from and an draw a

-from some target distribution
+proposal estimate of from some target distribution

-is the subset of parameters from
+Estimate where is the subset of parameters from

 which relate to the model covariates and define 2 new likelihood functions